-Martin Heidegger is an important and controversial philosopher of the 20th century.
+Martin Heidegger was an important and controversial philosopher of the 20th century.
 His major work was Being and Time, published in 1927.

 He’s a difficult figure, not only because his writing can appear extremely obscure and convoluted, but also because he was a member of the National Socialist Party, and at times supported Hitler.
 He’s very complex and some people have even suggested there are connections between his philosophical stance and Nazism.